janechu/design-to-code/.github/pull_request_template.md

 <!--- Review the list and put an x in the boxes that apply. -->

-- [ ] I have added tests for my changes.
+- [ ] I have added tests which has increased test coverage.
-- [ ] I have tested my changes.
+- [ ] I have made visual changes.
+    - [ ] I am on MacOS and have added or updated snapshots.
+    - [ ] I am not on MacOS and have provided a screenshot in the notes section.
 - [ ] I have updated the project documentation to reflect my changes.

 ## ⏭ Next Steps